40 Proverbs to Spice Up Your English and Make You Wiser

 There are plenty of other fishes in the sea.
 If you did not receive something you were hoping for, there are lots of other opportunities that you can use later (and perhaps even better than the one that you missed) to obtain what you desire.

-There’s more than one way to skin a cat.
-There is more than one way of solving a problem or achieving a goal, so look for alternative ways, or look for other ways to deal with the issue.
+There's more than one way to skin a cat.
+There's more than one way to solve a problem or achieve a goal, so look for alternative ways, or look for other ways to deal with the issue.

 To kill two birds with one stone.
 It refers to an action that accomplishes two goals at once, so usually it’s a lucky shot!